 If the Issuer, the Guarantor and the Company are unable to comply with their respective current or future debt obligations and other agreements, there could be a default under the terms of these agreements.
 In the event of a default under these agreements, the holders of the debt could terminate their commitments to lend to the Issuer, the Guarantor and the Company, accelerate repayment of the debt and declare all outstanding amounts due and payable or terminate the agreements, as the case may be.
 Furthermore, some of the Issuer's, the Guarantor's or the Company's debt agreements contain cross-acceleration or cross-default provisions.
-As a result, the Issuer's, the Guarantor's or the Company's debt but also other debt, including the Notes, or result in a default under the Issuer's, the Guarantor's or the Company's other debt agreements.
-If any of these events occur, the Issuer, the Guarantor and the Company cannot assure holders that their respective assets and cash flows would be sufficient to repay in full all of their respective indebtedness, or that the Issuer, the Guarantor and the Company cannot assure holders that the Issuer, the Guarantor and the company cannot assure holders that the Issuer, the Guarantor and the Company cannot assure holders that their respective assets and cash flows would be sufficient to repay in full all of their respective indebtedness, or that the Issuer, the Guarantor and the Company is defaultion of the could obtain alternative financing, they cannot assure holders that it would be on terms that are favourable or acceptable to them.
+As a result, the Issuer's, the Guarantor's or the Company's default under one debt agreement may cause the acceleration of repayment of not only such debt but also other debt, including the Notes, or result in a default under the Issuer's, the Guarantor's or the Company's other debt agreements.
+If any of these events occur, the Issuer, the Guarantor and the Company cannot assure holders that their respective assets and cash flows would be sufficient to repay in full all of their respective indebtedness, or that the Issuer, the Guarantor and the Company would be able to find alternative financing.
+Even if they could obtain alternative financing, they cannot assure holders that it would be on terms that are favourable or acceptable to them.